 To get to the Natural Bridge, head towards Rainbow Point.
-There’s a parking area that you can’t miss, just park there and take the quick walk to check it out.
+There’s a parking area that you can’t miss, just park there and take a quick walk to check it out.
 From this viewpoint, you can look down and see all the trees right through the arch; it’s pretty magical!

 If you’re doing a scenic drive in Bryce Canyon, this is one of the more fun spots along the way because the view is so different than other ones that you can get in the park.
-It’s also not always super busy there as most people stay in spots closer to the visitor center!
+It’s also not always super busy there, as most people stay in spots closer to the visitor center!